 Source: Wikipedia - Drum machine

 Programming drum beats is one of the most fundamental skills in music production.
-Whether you are making hip-hop, electronic dance music, rock, or jazz, the drums provide the rhythmic foundation that everything else is built upon.
-This online drum machine gives you a 16-step sequencer with 8 synthesized drum sounds, everything you need to create beats in any genre without installing software or buying hardware.
+Whether you are making hip-hop, electronic dance music, rock, or jazz, the drums provide the rhythmic foundation that everything else is upon.
+This online drum machine gives you a 16-step sequencer with 8 synthesized drum sounds, everything you create beats in any genre without installing software or buying hardware.

 The sequencer grid works like a timeline.
 Each row represents one drum sound, and each column represents one sixteenth note in a single measure of 4/4 time.
 The 16 columns divide one measure into 16 equal steps.
 Steps 1, 5, 9, and 13 fall on the quarter-note beats (1, 2, 3, 4).
 Steps 3, 7, 11, and 15 fall on the eighth-note "ands" between the beats.
 The remaining steps are the sixteenth-note subdivisions that fill in the gaps.